jeff4/bionotes.github.io/_comp/makemore.md

 * Create a new square array.
 26 letters in the alphabet plus 2 more for start character 'S', and end character 'E'. so 28x28 array
 * In theory, we can just copy the code that generated the bi-gram values before.
 But remember, we are creating a 28x28 int array.
 So we need a lookup table that converts characters into integers.
 * completed populating the tensor with statistics.
 See ~/demo_files/makemore/1mm.py
+* next, rewriting code to have the output of matplotlib look nicer and properly labelled
+* got to (36:03), generating names. still dissatisified b/c not starting with 'mor.' the way Andrej is.
+Instead, my first name generated is 'cexze.'